-Once they saw her they went absolutely wild.
+“Once they saw her they went absolutely wild.
 I think if Judy hadn’t sung there would have been a riot.” – A spokesman for The London Palladium, 1964

 July 23, 1930: Judy (then still known by her birth name Frances) performed at a patio party held for her at the Fine Foods Cafe in Hollywood, California.
 No other information is known.

 July 23, 1938: This notice appeared in “The Movie World” section of the Australian Women’s Weekly newspaper.
-It mentions Judy’s auto accident from May 24, 1938, when she suffered three broken ribs, a sprained back, and a punctured lung!
+It mentions Judy’s auto accident on May 24, 1938, when she suffered three broken ribs, a sprained back, and a punctured lung!
 At first, it was thought that Judy might have to be taken out of Love Finds Andy Hardy but her recuperative powers were such that she was able to return to work on the film on Jun 11th.

 Also on July 23, 1938, this fun Australian article, “Judy – With A Punch.”

-	July 23, 1943: Two notices about Judy’s recent live appearances.
-The first is about her breaking Lily Pons’s attendance record at the Robin Hood Dell in Philadelphia on July 1st.
-The second is about her recent appearances (on July 21st & 22nd) at the Shenango Personnel Replacement Depot, which was part of her tour of Army camps in the Northeastern U.S.
+July 23, 1943: Three notices about Judy’s recent live appearances.
+The first two are about Judy breaking Lily Pons’s attendance record at the Robin Hood Dell in Philadelphia on July 1st.
+The third is about her recent appearances (on July 21st & 22nd) at the Shenango Personnel Replacement Depot, which was part of her tour of Army camps in the Northeastern U.S.

 July 23, 1943, Presenting Lily Mars was still playing around the country, including Army camps as evidenced in the Shenango notice above.

 July 23, 1947: Till The Clouds Roll By was still in general release.
-The film previewed on July 2, 1946, and premiered in December of 1946.
+The film was previewed on July 2, 1946, and premiered in December of 1946.
 Judy’s guest spot as Marilyn Miller was one of the film’s highlights and she was singled out in the reviews of the film.

 July 23, 1955: This article reports that Judy played “Early Judy Garland” while performing the “Someone At Last” number in A Star Is Born.